-Who wouldn't want a juicy steak topped with butter, a blue cheese compound butter no less!
-FYI, compound butters are flavorful dish enhancers made from mixing different ingredients into a butter base.
-Blue cheese lends its deliciously distinctive aroma and flavor to this compound butter, and green onion and garlic punch it up another notch.
+Who wouldn't want a juicy steak topped with butter... a blue cheese compound butter no less!
+Compound butters are flavorful dish enhancers made from mixing different ingredients into a butter base.
+Blue cheese lends its deliciously distinctive aroma and flavor to this compound butter, and green onion punches it up another notch.

 Make the Compound Butter